Demographics of Kosovo

 The Kosovo Agency of Statistics monitors various demographic features of the population of Kosovo, such as population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
 Censuses, normally conducted at ten-year intervals, record the demographic characteristics of the population.

-According to the last census of the April 2024 by the Kosovo Agency of Statistics, there were 1,588,566 inhabitants, of which 795,552 are men (50.08%) and 790,014 are women (49.92%).
+According to the last census of April 2024 by the Kosovo Agency of Statistics, there were 1,588,566 inhabitants, of whom 795,552 were men (50.08%) and 790,014 were women (49.92%).
 The same year, US CIA World Factbook estimate put the country's population at 1,977,093.
 According to the first census conducted after the 2008 declaration of independence in 2011, the permanent population of Kosovo was 1,739,825.

-Kosovo is a fairly ethnically and linguistically homogeneous country.
-The 2024 census shows that ethnic Albanians make the overwhelming majority of Kosovo, with 91.8% of the population, while minorities include Serbs (2.3%) (Note: The Kosovo Agency of Statistics (ASK) conducted a population assessment for four northern municipalities: Leposaviq, Zveçan, Zubin Potok, and North Mitrovica, which are predominantly inhabited by Serbs who largely boycotted the registration process.
-This assessment was carried out in collaboration with international experts, following international standards and practices for population evaluation.), Bosniaks (1.7%), Turks (1.2%), Ashkali (1%) and other ethnicities all less than 1%.
+Kosovo is a predominately ethnically and linguistically homogeneous country.
+The 2024 census shows that ethnic Albanians make the overwhelming majority of Kosovo, with 91.8% of the population, while minorities include Serbs (2.3%), (Note: The Kosovo Agency of Statistics (ASK) conducted a population assessment for four northern municipalities: Leposaviq, Zveçan, Zubin Potok, and North Mitrovica, which are predominantly inhabited by Serbs who largely boycotted the registration process.
+This assessment was carried out in collaboration with international experts, following international standards and practices for population evaluation.)
+Bosniaks (1.7%), Turks (1.2%), Ashkali (1%) and other ethnicities all less than 1%.

 The official languages of Kosovo are Albanian and Serbian.
 Albanian is the native language for 93.67% of the population, while minority languages are also officially recognized in certain municipalities, depending on their ethnic makeup.
-The main religions of Kosovo are Islam (93.49%), Eastern Orthodoxy (2.31%) and Roman Catholic (1.75%).
-The average urbanization of Kosovo is at 50.18% with a growing trend.
+The main religions of Kosovo are Islam (93.49%), Eastern Orthodox (2.31%) and Roman Catholic (1.75%).
+The average urbanization of Kosovo is at 50.18%, with a growing trend.

 Kosovo has the youngest population in Europe.
 The average age is 34.8 and median age is 32, as of 2024.
-In 2008, half of its population was under the age of 25 (United Nations Development Programme data) and more than 65 percent of the population was younger than 30 (government data).
+In 2008, half of its population was under the age of 25 (United Nations Development Programme data) and more than 65% of the population was younger than 30 (government data).
+According to UNICEF, approximately 26% of Kosovo’s population is aged 0–18.
+This categorization is consistent with the definition provided in the Convention on the Rights of the Child (CRC), which considers every person below the age of 18 to be a child.